 - ATAG 2.0 recognizes two types of accessibility problems:

 - authoring tool user interface accessibility problems:

 Aspects of an authoring tool user interface that does not meet a success criterion in Part A of ATAG 2.0.

 Aspects of web content that does not meet a WCAG 2.0 success criterion (Level A, AA or AAA).

 - accessibility information (WCAG)

 Note: For the purposes of ATAG 2.0, only programmatically determinable accessibility information qualifies.
-For additional examples, see Appendix A of the Implementing ATAG 2.0 document.
+For additional examples, refer to Appendix A of the Implementing ATAG 2.0 document.

 - accessible content support features